huggingface/data-is-better-together/prompt_translation/README.md

 We will build a leaderboard to display the evaluation results as part of this.
 This will help language communities identify how open models perform across different languages.

-## How do I participate?
+## How do I contribute?

-There are two ways to participate:
+There are two ways to contribute to this effort:
 - Become a language lead
 - Contribute to the translation of prompts